 Bachelor of Arts, Paralegal Studies

-The ABA-approved paralegal certificate may be pursued concurrently with the bachelor's degree in this program.
+The paralegal certificate may be pursued concurrently with the bachelor's degree in this program.
 This Bachelor of Arts degree with a major in Paralegal Studies requires thirty-three credit hours of legal specialty coursework in addition to courses that will provide the paralegal with knowledge and skills in the areas of business, leadership, and effective communication.

 The program is committed to producing well educated, capable, and ethically aware graduates who, although they may not provide legal services directly to the public except as permitted by law, are prepared for careers as paralegals to attorneys in private, public, and corporate settings.
 Paralegals are professionals trained both in the substance of the law and in legal procedure who use that knowledge and those skills to provide a broad range of legal services under the supervision and direction of an attorney.